shuque/resolve/README.md

 >> Query: www.seas.upenn.edu.
 AAAA IN at zone upenn.edu.
 www.seas.upenn.edu.
 120 IN AAAA 2607:f470:8:64:5ea5::9
 ```

+### Batch mode

+If executing many different queries, then it is recommended to use
+the batch mode (-b inputfile).
+This will cause the program to use its
+cache of previously queried zones and nameserver records, increasing
+performance, and reducing the possibility of responses being rate
+limited by authoritative servers.

+### Query-name minimization mode

 When invoked with the -m switch, this program uses a **query name
 minimization** algorithm that exposes only the needed query labels to